Pprime1/csasm/README.md

 ## TODO ##
 - [x] Code review by someone ...
 Andrew!!
-  - [x] There are a few occasions where storage of items in local storage looks excessive, there might be a purpose that I'm missing
+  - [x] There are a few occasions where storage of items in local storage looks excessive, there might be a purpose that I'm missing ... needed in reward.ejs
-  - [ ] also a case where data is being set again when it shouldn't have changed, and if it had the original method should have handled it.i.e.
-L129var game_description = localStorage.getItem ('game_description');$("#gamedesc").text(game_description);
-  - [x] storing display_update in local storage at L152 - needed for Reward.ejs
   - [x] Communicating with the map via global variables is bad practice.
 Goal is to have minimal global variables.
-  - [x] from a gameplay perspective - clearing the local storage on reward so quickly might cause issues aka maybe they close their phone and it refreshes the browser window.. then they lose the information and have to play the game again.
+  - [x] from a gameplay perspective - clearing the local storage on reward so quickly might cause issues aka maybe they close their phone and it refreshes the browser window.. then they lose the information and have to play the game again. sucks to be them then.
-  - [x] personally, I would have had the map start-up with minimal logic related to our app then expose it via global variable object (like jQuery's $ function).
+  - [x] personally, I would have had the map start-up with minimal logic related to our app
-  - [ ] We would then be able to call it via that function to make changes from our client.js.. e.g $MAP.update_table(...), $MAP.update_player(...)
+  - [x] Expose map via global variable object? (like jQuery's $ function).
+We would then be able to call it via that function to make changes from our client.js.. e.g $MAP.update_table(...), $MAP.update_player(...) - it is working fine as it is
   - [x] Merging the two js files is a bad idea, making the code more complex, and if you decide in future that the map isn't working it makes removing much harder.
 - [x] the map updates on a 5 second loop.
 Can it be called from watchposition(success,,) instead now?
   - [x] call the updatemap function (at least) from within the watchposition function in client.js - and therefore it would update constantly as the player moves around.